 The St. Joseph Cardinals didn’t have enough players to stock a team in 1952, so the stadium sat idle for a while.
 A working agreement was developed with St. Louis in 1953, when the Yankees and Cardinals switched farm clubs in 1954 and the stadium became home, once again, to the St. Joseph Saints.

-When Minor League Baseball came to Kansas City in 1955, it was the end of professional baseball in St. Joseph for half a century.
+When the Major League Baseball team, the Athletics, came to Kansas City in 1955, it was the end of professional baseball in St. Joseph for half a century.
 The field was used for American Legion games, National Softball Championships, with a temporary fence installed in the outfield, rodeos, and even wrestling matches.

 In early 1990’s, came the era of Lonnie Weaver and his St. Joseph Cardinals, the formal designation of the stadium in honor of Phil Welch, the Collegiate St. Joseph Saints and then the short lived Independent Minor League St. Joseph Blacksnakes.